 If the Issuer and/or the Guarantor are unable to comply with their respective current or future debt obligations and other agreements, there could be a default under the terms of these agreements.
 In the event of a default under these agreements, the holders of the debt could terminate their commitments to lend to the Issuer and/or the Guarantor, accelerate repayment of the debt and declare all outstanding amounts due and payable or terminate the agreements, as the case may be.
 Furthermore, some of the Issuer's and the Guarantor's debt agreements contain cross-acceleration or cross-default provisions.
-As a result, the Issuer's and the Guarantor's default under one debt agreement may cause the acceleration of repayment of not only such debt but also other debt, including the Bonds, or result in a default under the Issuer's or the Guarantor's other debt agreements.
-If any of these events occur, the Issuer and the Guarantor cannot assure the Bondholders that their respective assets and cash flows would be sufficient to repay in full all of their respective indebtedness, or that the Issuer and the Guarantor would be able to find alternative financing.
-Even if they could obtain alternative financing, they cannot assure the Bondholders that it would be on terms that are favourable or acceptable to such Bondholders.
+As a result, the Issuer's and the Guarantor's default under one debt agreement may cause the acceleration of repayment of not only such debt but also other debt, including the Bonds, or result in a default under the Guarantor cannot assure the Bondholders that their respective assets and cash flows would be sufficient to repay in full all of their respective indebtedness, or that the Issuer and the Guarantor would be able to find alternative financing.
+Even if they could obtain alternative financing, they cannot assure the Bondholders that are favourable or acceptable to such Bondholders.